LrWm3/babys-first-containerz/README.md

 3. clone this repo `git clone https://github.com/WilliamTheMarsman/babys-first-containerz.git`
 4. replace `codingwhileblack.xyz` with `your-awesome-domain-name.com` in `traefik.toml` and `docker-compose.yml`.
 7. run `docker-compose up -d`
-8. visit `portainer.your-awesome-domain-name.com` and change the admin password right away
+8. visit `portainer.your-awesome-domain-name.com` and **change the admin password right away**
 9. visit `traefik.codingwhileblack.xyz` to see your reverse-proxy stuff

-if something isnt working, check the logs for traefik with `docker logs traefik` on the DO node.
+if you can't get to `portainer.your-awesome-domain-name.com`, check the logs for traefik with `docker logs traefik` on the DO node. if you can get to `portainer.your-awesome-domain-name.com`, this is the best place to check the logs.

 ## structural baby block: setting up a database type service or other private services your app needs